Jadeng62/H2H-frontend/README.md

 ## User

 The logged in user is automatically set in state in the `App.jsx` parent component.
-This allows you to protect your routes using a ternary in your `element` attribute.
+This allows you to protect your front end routes using a ternary in your `element` attribute.

 Do Not pass the user as a prop.
 Instead, Use the `getUserData` helper function in a `useEffect` in the component you are navigating to.
 This will allow you to `refresh` the page.